Rock Band Unplugged: Band Unplugged Lite

+Reception

-ReceptionRock Band Unplugged was met with generally positive reviews.
+Rock Band Unplugged was met with generally positive reviews.
 The game's gameplay was praised, likening it to the success of Harmonix' previous games Frequency and Amplitude, and called a "unexpectedly nostalgic pleasure".
 It was further considered a general improvement on the standard Rock Band gameplay format, "adding a new level of depth for veteran players", and that by being in control of all parts of the band, the player would be more connected to their virtual band than in the console versions.
 Reviewers praised the use of sound, particularly the slight volume emphasis given to the current instrument that is being played, though recommended the use of headphones to overcome the poor speaker quality of the PSP unit.
 The choice of control scheme was also praised, which avoided introducing too many difficult button combinations on the PSP unit.
 The game's difficulty was also noted to be well-balanced both between songs and individual difficulty levels.